What are you looking for?

 The history of Horezu’s ceramics is closely entwined with that of the nearby Horezu Monastery, which was built in 1690.
 By inviting artists and craftsmen from all over the world to apply their skills to building his monastery, the builder, Prince Brâncoveanu, introduced a variety of new influences to rural culture.
 Local artisans like the potters were also affected by this active international cultural exchange.
 In particular the streak motives and peacock designs from the Horezu pottery are close to italian influences.
 Oriental influences are clearly present in the slip-glaze technique and use of concentric circles reminiscent of sunbursts decorating the vessels.
 The potter’s still work in a traditional way.
 The colours are natural, made from local minerals and clays.
 They´re applied with cow horns and then finetuned with wooden sticks.
 The technique is called „jirăvirea“.
 Even the clay is made by the potters.
 Each piece is shaped traditionally on a simple kick wheel.

-Small soup bowl, blue spiral design, natural colours, handmade on a wheel & hand painted
+Small soup, salad or musli bowl, blue spiral design, natural colours, handmade on a wheel & hand painted

 blue on white or white on blue, please let us know